klaufel/polygoncss/docs/components/button.md

 # Button component

-Generalmente se van a utilizar con

 Button styles can be applied to any element.
 Typically you'll want to use either a `<a>`, `<button`, `<input>` element:

-## Examples
+## Generic examples

-Un simple botón realizado de múltiples formas.
+A simple button composed of different elements.

 <div class="c-code">